Assistant Head for Safeguarding and Inclusion: Mr A Carr

 - Run by a teacher or a teaching assistant (TA).

-This means a pupil has been identified by the SENCo/class teacher as needing some extra specialist support in school from a professional outside the school.
-This may be from
+This means a student has been identified by the SENCo/class teacher as needing some extra specialist support in school from a professional outside the school.
+This may be from:

-- Local Authority central services, such as the ASD Outreach Team, Behaviour Support Team or Sensory Service (for students with a hearing or visual need).
+- The Local Authority central services, such as the Autism Service, Behaviour Support Team or Sensory Service (for students with a hearing or visual need).

-- Outside agencies such as the Education Psychology Service (EPS).
+- Outside agencies such as the Education Psychology Service (EPS),and speech and language therapy or Paediatrics

 If you have concerns about your child’s progress, you should speak to: